 Nicolas Gruyer specialized in Economics after aeronautical engineering studies at ISAE Sup’Aero.
-After completing a PhD in Economics at the University of Toulouse 1 (also known as Toulouse School of Economics), he worked as a teacher and researcher at ENAC (french Civil Aviation National School) for 10 years.
+After completing a PhD in Economics at the University of Toulouse 1 (now known as Toulouse School of Economics), he worked as an economics professor at ENAC (french Civil Aviation National School) for 10 years.
 During this period, he taught Microeconomics, Industrial Organization and Business Games at ENAC and Air Transport Economics at TSE, and an important part of his teachings was based on economic experiments and games.
 Since 2012 he is creating games for teaching economics (projects economics-games.com and airECONsim).

 Nicolas Toublanc worked for 11 years in software development on web and industrial projects (Airbus, SNCF, Nespresso, …).
 Freelance since 2011, he is responsible for the technical development of projects economics-games.com and airECONsim.

 Two projects, short (free) multiplayer Economics Games and longer Industrial Organization Games

 Our project can be separated in two branches:

 The first, economics-games.com, is a website with free multiplayer classroom games for teaching economics.
 These are short games designed to be used directly inside the classroom to illustrate microeconomics or game theory notions.
 The site is kept as simple as possible to make it possible to create games within seconds (no installation, no registration: create a game in a few clicks, receive logins and passwords to communicate to your students, direct them to a shortcut, simu.io, and the game can start).

 In addition to this, we are also working on longer industrial organization games, designed for trainings over several days (through distance or traditional learning).